Josh Levy

 Rabbi Josh Levy (born March 1974) is a British Progressive rabbi and Co-Lead of Progressive Judaism in the UK and Ireland.

 He is also Rabbi Emeritus of Alyth (North Western Reform Synagogue) in Temple Fortune, northwest London, where he previously served as Rabbi and Principal Rabbi for 15 years.

 Life and career

 Early life and education

 Rabbi Levy was raised in Manchester and attended Manchester Grammar School.

 He has been involved with Progressive Judaism since childhood, having grown up as a member of Menorah Synagogue (Cheshire Reform Congregation) and in the youth movement RSY-Netzer.

-His parents – Lesley and Julian Levy – came from Orthodox backgrounds, but “searched to find a form of Judaism which would be right for them and their children” so joined Menorah, where they both later served as Chair.

-His brother, Rabbi Joel Levy, is also a rabbi.

 His paternal grandfather, Rev Dr Isaac Levy, was Senior Jewish Chaplain to the British Armed Forces.
-Rev Levy was among the British troops who liberated the Bergen-Belsen concentration camp.
-Rabbi Levy spoke of his grandfather’s legacy when representing Progressive Judaism at the Holocaust Memorial Day UK commemoration in 2025.
+Rev Levy was among the British troops that were stationed close to Bergen-Belsen, a nazi concentration camp, when it was liberated.

-Rabbi Levy received a degree in Philosophy, Politics and Economics (PPE) from Exeter College, Oxford University, and a masters in Social Policy and Planning from the London School of Economics.
+Rabbi Levy received a BA degree in Politics, Philosophy and Economics from Oxford University, and a masters in Social Policy and Planning from the London School of Economics.